Srirangam

 Cape Comorin

-Padmanabha Palace
+Padmanabhapuram Palace

-The entrance to Padmanabha Palace.
+The entrance to Padmanabhapuram Palace.

 Inside the royal palace, this was the dining room.